danaalkalali/myjob/popstructure.md

 `plink --vcfname --indep-pairwise 50 5 0.1
 `

-## 3. Population structure grouping
+## 6. Population structure grouping
 Now we will use fastStructure to do population structure grouping with

 This file will be used as one of the EmmaX GWAS input files.

-## 5. Data Visualization (optional, not really?)
+## 7. Data Visualization (optional, not really?)

 We will use PONG to visualize our fastStructure output.

-## 6. GWAS
+## 8. GWAS
 This is where it all comes together!
-You have to use your ORIGINAL, UNFILTERED vcf for this, not the one you filtered - hence, genome-wide.
+You have to use your ORIGINAL, UNFILTERED vcf for this, not the one you filtered - hence, genome-wide association and not genome-slim.

 ## Other stuff